-A bachelor’s degree is a post-secondary, undergraduate degree.
-This means that it is a degree earned after you get your high-school diploma, and before a graduate degree.
-Most graduate and doctorate degree programs, including law and medicine, require you to graduate with a bachelors degree before enrollment.
-These bachelors degree programs are sometimes called baccalaureate degrees.
+A bachelor’s degree is a postsecondary, undergraduate degree.
+This means that it is a degree earned after you get your high school diploma and before a graduate degree.
+Most graduate and doctoral degree programs, including law and medicine, require you to graduate with a bachelor's degree before enrollment.
+These bachelor's degree programs are sometimes called baccalaureate degrees.

 Now that you understand what a bachelor’s degree is, you need to understand how, and if, you should be working to obtain one.

 The first step to earning an undergraduate degree is to be admitted to a college or university degree program.
-Be sure you apply to a college that offers a bachelor's degree, not just a two-year or associate degree program.
-From traditional universities, to accredited online colleges, you have many options of where to apply for your undergraduate.
-A college application will often require you to answer some questions about yourself, give information about your high school studies and test scores, and in some cases may require essays or other writing samples from you.
+Be sure you apply to a college that offers a bachelor's degree, not just a two-year or associate's degree program.
+From traditional universities to accredited online colleges, you have many options of where to apply for your undergraduate.
+A college application will often require you to answer some questions about yourself, give information about your high school studies and test scores, and, in some cases, may require essays or other writing samples from you.
 Traditional and online schools will have admission requirements you need to meet in order to enroll for an undergraduate degree program.
 Some will have tests you need to get certain scores on, others look at your high school GPA, etc.

-A BA or Bachelor of Arts degree program is generally more focused on liberal arts areas of study.
+A B.A. or bachelor of arts degree program is generally more focused on liberal arts areas of study.
 While this undergraduate program often includes coursework in specific science or math classes, many of the courses focus on the liberal arts elements of study.
-At Western Governors University, a few of the teaching degrees are online bachelor or arts or undergraduate BA degrees.
+At Western Governors University, a few of the teaching degrees are online bachelor of arts or undergraduate B.A. degrees.
 These online bachelor degree programs are helping train teachers for work in elementary or special education classrooms.
-Outside WGU, students can expect to earn a BA in communication, history, English, etc.
+Outside WGU, students can expect to earn a B.A. in communication, history, English, etc.

-Once you've gotten an undergraduate degree, you may want to consider a graduate degree fro an accredited institution.
+Once you've gotten an undergraduate degree, you may want to consider a graduate degree from an accredited institution.

-An undergraduate degree from an accredited traditional or online bachelor program will give you hands-on, career-focused training for a variety of jobs.
-There are many occupations where an undergraduate degree is a requirement, and others where a degree will give you a leg-up over the competition.
-A bachelor’s degree can also help you get a better salary, or be eligible for promotion in your current job.
+An undergraduate degree from an accredited traditional or online bachelor's program will give you hands-on, career-focused training for a variety of jobs.
+There are many occupations where an undergraduate degree is a requirement and others where a degree will give you a leg-up over the competition.
+A bachelor’s degree can also help you get a better salary or be eligible for promotion in your current job.